rosafilgueira/dispel4py_workflows/README.md

 sentiment of the tweet.
 After the classification, the same procedure as before is applied to each tweet, to know which are the three happiest states.

+**Important!** All the codes for tesing the *sentiment* workflow can be found [here](https://github.com/rosafilgueira/dispel4py_workflows/tree/master/twitter_sentiment) repository, which includes the instructions for running it.